Dogs are great, how else can you put it?

-This is around the same size of both the Chesapeake Bay Retriever and Labrador Retriever.
+This is around the same size as both the Chesapeake Bay Retriever and Labrador Retriever.

-It is recommended that due to its size, that you don’t leave it unsupervised around small children.
+It is recommended that due to its size, you don’t leave it unsupervised around small children.

 How long is the life expectancy of the Chesador?